 It is incredibly exhaustive to manage all applications with the same level of attention.
 Imagine having several hundred servers/apps added to your monitoring tool; with an organized dashboard that presents statistics like recent critical alerts, busy servers, current availability of servers, etc. You will clearly know which server needs your attention first.
 Of course, the most meaningful statistics from a point of business value might vary between organizations, which is why the dashboard should offer the flexibility of customization.

 Reports are an important means of periodically analyzing and sharing insights about the performance of your applications.
-This analysis can help identify under and over utilized severs, understand application performance trends, predict future trends based on historical data and thereby plan resource reallocation and infrastructure upgrades.
-Small, medium or enterprise application performance management, without the right application analytics, any APM instance is incomplete.
+This analysis can help identify under and over utilized severs, understand APM performance trends, predict future trends based on historical data and thereby plan resource reallocation and infrastructure upgrades.
+Small, medium or enterprise application performance management service, without the right application analytics, any APM instance is incomplete.

 One of the most important factors in choosing application performance management solutions, almost as important (or more?) as the capabilities of it, is the price at which they come.
 Typically with any vendor, the price for monitoring a small network of a few hundred servers might not seem too much.
 However, one has to keep in mind the eventual costs that will add up once the organizations decides to increase their infrastructure capacity.
 Will the price of scaling take a toll on your budget and hinder digital transformation?
 That's worth pondering.

 While most enterprise application performance management tools cover several of the aspects discussed in this blog, the solution that best suits your organizational needs is one that you have evaluated yourself in your custom monitoring environment.
-Having said that, ManageEngine Applications Manager is one such good APM solution, with all the monitoring capabilities (monitoring, alerting, reports, dashboards, etc.) at an unbelievably affordable price.
+Having said that, ManageEngine Applications Manager is one such good Applications Performance Management (APM solution), with all the monitoring capabilities (monitoring, alerting, reports, dashboards, etc.) at an unbelievably affordable price.

 Get detailed insights into your server & application performance.
 Schedule a demo of Applications Manager today!Request Demo